it176131/it176131.github.io/about.md

   identify which lines in a tax form impacted other lines.
 - Published the subpackage, "ReturnAssistant," with the ability to process 60,000 prior year returns in ~200ms.
+- Crawled the IRS website, extracted instructions for all forms and schedules, and preprocessed into training data.
 - Developed and trained a relation extraction pipeline to automate the construction of a directed acyclic graph using a custom tokenizer, a fine-tuned named entity recognition component, and a